CP-3402-CMS-GroupProject/Group-4-Version1/README.md

 # Group-4
-This agreement sets forth the terms and conditions for a group to collaboratively create a WordPress website:
+This agreement sets forth the terms and conditions for a group to collaboratively create a WordPress website

 # Objective:
 The objective of this agreement is to collaboratively design, develop, and launch a WordPress website.